PeculiarVentures/csrhelp/README.md

 ***CSR Helper*** is a simple application based on [AngularJS Material](http://material.angularjs.org/) and [PKIjs](https://pkijs.org) that aims to make it easy for users to generate certificate requests (PKCS#10s) for requesting SSL certificates.

+You can find this project hosted here: https://csrhelp.peculiarventures.com

 ### What does it look like?

 Below is a snapshot of ***CSR Helper***.
 It is responsive and works well on mobile and tablet devices.